 Petroglyphs are found throughout the Caribbean and on St. Kitts, there are ancient stone carvings that were carved by the indigenous people.
 Nobody knows what the purpose was, it remains a mystery.
 It could be a ritual, communications, or leaving a record.
 To see the ancient mysterious petroglyphs of St. Kitts, book this Valley of the Giant’s Rainforest tour with Greg’s Safaris Rainforest tours.

-The beaches of St. Kitts are soft golden sand stretches that are used by locals and tourists alike.
-Your resort will have a beach on sight but the best part of visiting St. Kitts is meeting the locals.
+The beaches of St Kitts are soft golden sand stretches along clear blue waters of the coastline.
+Your resort will have a beach on sight but the best part of visiting St Kitts is meeting the locals.
+All beaches in St Kitts

-Other Beaches to Explore in St. Kitts are Frigate Bay South (popular with the locals), South Friars Bay (another local favorite just beyond the Frigate Bay tourist area along south-east peninsula highway), Frigate Bay North (a secluded beach on the Atlantic side of St. Kitts) Dieppe Bay Beach, Sandbank Bay, Turtle Beach and Pinney’s Beach on Nevis.
+Other Beaches to Explore in St Kitts are Frigate Bay South (popular with the locals), South Friars Bay (another local favorite just beyond the Frigate Bay tourist area along south-east peninsula highway), Frigate Bay North (a secluded beach on the Atlantic side of St Kitts) Dieppe Bay Beach, Sandbank Bay, Turtle Beach and Pinney’s Beach on the island of Nevis.

 12. Take in the View From Timothy Hill